franciscofbc/franciscofbc/README.md

 ### hi there 👋
-my name is **Francisco**...

-welcome to my github profile
+my name is **Francisco**... welcome to my github profile

-i'm from and living in Rio Grande do Sul

-i'm searching for my first job as a dev
+i'm from and living in Rio Grande do Sul and i'm searching for my first job as a dev

-i'm graduated in Computer Science at Unijui and at the moment i'm taking a course on EBAC to become a full stack dev currently i have been studying skills related to front end dev like **ReactJS, Styled Components and TypeScript**
+i'm graduated in Computer Science at Unijui and at the moment i'm taking a course on EBAC to become a full stack dev

+currently i have been studying skills related to front end dev like **ReactJS, Styled Components and TypeScript**

 fell free to contact me on [likedin](https://www.linkedin.com/in/francisco-berti-da-cruz-b846975a/)